Nearly Optimal $L_p$ Risk Minimization: Lifting Formulation for Upper Semideviation Risk Measure

 The convex objective function in problem~\eqref{eq2form} provides us with a hope to construct a convex constrained problem that is equivalent to problem~\eqref{l2problem}.
 However, the auxiliary variable $y$ is restricted by a nonconvex equality constraint in problem~\eqref{eq2form}.
-A good thing is that, the function
+Fortunately, we observe that the function